MafiaBears/bmbook/other/lore.md

 \- So what to do with you, Teddy?
 Or what's your name?

-&#x20;     Such an obvious insult as «Teddy» would not be taken down by any self-respecting bear, but Fisherbear has long lost the remnants of self-respect.
+Such an obvious insult as «Teddy» would not be taken down by any self-respecting bear, but Fisherbear has long lost the remnants of self-respect.
 He just shrugged his stooped shoulders, and then suddenly began to speak loudly:

 \- So after all - beavers!
 Sure thing - backwater, so no!
 Dams, carps - honey!
 And then the shares went down, I went to the beavers - they are already in Canada!
 What to do?
 I'm at the labor market.
 I respect Godfather Grizzly a lot, I don’t like beavers anymore…

-&#x20;     Fatso grimaced, and then suddenly deftly searched the Teddy's pockets with practiced quick movements.
+Fatso grimaced, and then suddenly deftly searched the Teddy's pockets with practiced quick movements.
 After this manipulation, three pitiful cones lay on his huge paw, one smaller than the other.

 \- Three fir cones?
 Long said skeptically. - Is that all you have left of your brilliant beaver, dam, and carp operation?
 Canada, Teddy?
 What the hell – Canada?!
 There is no such place in the world!
 Have you decided to find a job through the labor exchange?
 And how many years were you going to work hard for pennies to earn 50,000 cones?
 Bears don't even live that long in a Zoo, Teddy!
 I don't understand what you are trying to achieve with your stories?

 \- He probably wants us to slip Godfather Grizzly his story about beavers from fairyland instead of cones, - Fatso suggested, - I guess he takes our boss for a blissful idiot, and thinks that the cones fall into his pocket straight from the sky!

-#### Chapter II
+## `Chapter II`
+****

-&#x20;     In the next few minutes, Fisherbear would have had a very bad time, the fat Bear in the most unambiguous way took him by the withers and slightly lifted him off the ground, and Long was already preparing to strike, but then fate intervened in the matter.
+In the next few minutes, Fisherbear would have had a very bad time, the fat Bear in the most unambiguous way took him by the withers and slightly lifted him off the ground, and Long was already preparing to strike, but then fate intervened in the matter.
 Something really fell from the sky.
 Those weren't cones!
 Just a couple of meters from our heroes, a massive body of an adult bear collapsed onto the asphalt.

-&#x20;     Screams, screeching, stomping, blood-stained white shirt of the dead man...
+Screams, screeching, stomping, blood-stained white shirt of the dead man...
 Fisherbear ran away with all his might, but the gangsters had no time for him - they looked at the dead bear.
 They were frightened, but professionalism gradually overcame other emotions - Long raised his head and determined that the body most likely fell from the twentieth floor.
 The window there was wide open, which in such bad weather and constant smog was unreasonable.
 Above the squalid little rooms of the Labor Exchange were offices that only prosperous businessmen, lawyers, brokers and insurers could rent.
 It was from such an office that the bear fell out, saving with its spectacular appearance the dirty skin of the unlucky friend of the beavers.

-&#x20;     A whirlpool of passions was already boiling around - a small crowd had gathered at the scene of the incident, bear muzzles protruded from the windows, screams and patter of paws became louder, as did hysterical calls to urgently call the police and a doctor.
+A whirlpool of passions was already boiling around - a small crowd had gathered at the scene of the incident, bear muzzles protruded from the windows, screams and patter of paws became louder, as did hysterical calls to urgently call the police and a doctor.
 The fat bear winced.

 \- Why in such cases there are always idiots yelling at the top of their lungs that a bear that has fallen from the twentieth floor urgently needs a doctor?